hjmmm/WithBytesCodeExamples/Reservations/readme.md

 - View to list all reservations
 - View to add new reservations
 - Saves the reservations to a in-memory object in the Application object
+- View to check reservations by date, implemented using ajax calls that retrieve answers from the server in json format

 ## To be implemented ##

-- View to check reservations by date (the idea is to implement it using ajax calls that retrive answers from the server in json format)
 - Present the reservations on the list page ordered
 - Validate the date in the create action
 - Reservations deletion (cancelation)